 September 2017: The Trump administration announced it would terminate DACA, jeopardizing the futures of hundreds of thousands of immigrants and their families.

-July 2020: The Trump administration issued a memo that worked to dismantle the program.
-Among other things, it refused to accept new applications and limited renewal periods for existing recipients.
+July 2020: President Trump issued a memo refusing to accept new applications and limited renewal periods for existing recipients.

 3. The struggle to save DACA is far from over.

-4. Ultimately, only legislation–not litigation–can provide a permanent solution for DACA recipients and their families.
+4. Only legislation—not litigation—can provide a permanent solution for DACA recipients and their families.

-For years, hundreds of thousands of DACA recipients and their families have faced uncertainty as the program has continually come under attack.
-While President Biden has pledged to protect DACA, recipients will continue to be vulnerable to political and legal attacks until we have a legislative solution that provides permanent protection—and creates a roadmap to citizenship for all immigrants.
+For decades, hundreds of thousands of DACA recipients and their families have faced uncertainty as the program has continually come under attack.
+While the Biden administration has pledged to protect DACA, recipients will continue to be vulnerable to political and legal threats until we have a legislative solution that provides permanent protection for them and their families.
+It’s long past time that we pass legislation that keeps families and communities together!